mrz1836/docker-bitcoinsv/README.md

 ## Install BitcoinSV

-(Optional)
+(Optional) Start with this repository
 ```
 $ git clone this-repo
 $ cd ~/this-repo
 ```

-Create a bsvd-data volume to persist the bsvd blockchain data, should exit immediately.
+1) Create a bsvd-data volume to persist the bsvd blockchain data, should exit immediately.
 The bsvd-data container will store the blockchain when the node container is recreated (software upgrade, reboot, etc):
 ```bash
 $ docker volume create --name=bsvd-data
 ```